-You have been asked to participate in this study because you are a child who lives, works, goes to school or has connections to the San Ysidro community or to the San Ysidro Maternal and Child Health Center.
-There will be approximately 44,000 participants in this study, including 2,800 pregnant subjects, 31,600 non-pregnant adult subjects, and 9,600 children.
+You have been asked to participate in this study because you live, work, or have connections to San Ysidro Health or the San Ysidro community, you are seeking care at San Ysidro Health for yourself or a child under 18, and/or you are pregnant and receive prenatal care at San Ysidro Health.
+We plan to enroll and test 44,000 people during our study, including 2,800 pregnant subjects, 31,600 non-pregnant adult subjects, and 9,600 children.